-While many believe that June 5, 1981 is the date of the first published report about the deadly disease which would later be called AIDS by the Centers for Disease Control and Prevention.
-But actually the first published report that mention the mysterious and deadly disease appeared in New York City’s gay newspaper The New York Native three weeks earlier by Dr, Lawrence Mass.
+Many believe that the New York Times article of July 3, 1981 was the date of the first newspaper published report about the deadly disease which would later be called AIDS by the Centers for Disease Control and Prevention.
+Actually the first published report that mention the mysterious and deadly disease appeared in New York City’s own independent gay newspaper The New York Native three weeks earlier by Dr, Lawrence Mass.

 Mass, who wrote a regular health column for the small weekly had heard rumors of a new disease striking down gay men in New York City.
 Some were coming down with a rare kind of a skin cancer that had previously only affected the elderly living in the Mediterranean, Eastern Europe, and Middle Eastern regions called Kaposi’s Sarcoma.
 Others victims were stricken with a rare form of pneumonia which typically only appeared in people with severely suppressed immune systems such as cancer patients undergoing chemotherapy and transplant recipients.
 There were also a host of other odd diseases that gay men were coming down with, but so far nobody had figured out that there might be a single cause to link them all together.

 Later Dr, Mass was assured by the Centers for Disease Control in Atlanta that there was no evidence of an emerging “gay cancer,” Mass wrote an article titled, “Disease Rumors Largely Unfounded,” which began: